Blog/When RAG Finds the Right Document but Gives the Wrong Answer: Chunk Size, Overlap, and Retrieval Quality

 5. Retrieval Quality Needs Chunk-Level Metrics

 A chunking change should be evaluated before it reaches production.
-The basic question is:
+The basic question is: for the queries users actually ask, does the retriever return chunks that contain enough evidence to answer correctly?

 Start with a small evaluation set: